AtesComp/rdf-transform/README.md

 1. The version of Simile Butterfly that processes the limited server-side JavaScript engine can fail on unused declarative statements such as "importPackage()".
 If the package is not found, Windows systems may silently fail to run any following statements whereas Linux systems will continue.
 To mitigate against server-side JavaScript issues, all possible server-side JavaScript code has been migrated to Java.
 2. The JVM relies on OS specific services to process network connections.
 It may process web-based content negotiation differently on a particular OS.
 On Windows, if the URL does not produce the expected response, negotiation and the related response processing may lock the process for an unreasonably long time whereas Linux may fail safe and quickly.
 To mitigate against web content negotiation issues, a Faulty Content Negotiation processor is used identify known fault intolerant processing.
 As faults become known, they are added to the processor.

-The Windows versions of OpenRefine bundled with a Java 11 JRE.
+The Windows versions of OpenRefine are bundled with a Java 11 JRE.
 Since RDF Transform requires Java 11 to 21, no upgrade is required.

 See [Java, JDKs, and JREs](#java-jdks-and-jres) below.

 #### Mac
-The MacOS versions of OpenRefine bundled with a Java 11 JRE.
+The MacOS versions of OpenRefine are bundled with a Java 11 JRE.
 Since RDF Transform requires Java 11 to 21, no upgrade is required.

 See [Java, JDKs, and JREs](#java-jdks-and-jres) below.